Compare Card Machine Quotes

 The cost of using a card machine as a small business is quite a critical point.
 It depends on variable factors; however, here’s a breakdown of the general costs associated with credit card machines.

-1. Product purchase or rental fee: If you’re buying a card machine, expect to pay anything between £20 – £250 + VAT.
+1. Product purchase or rental fee: If you’re buying a card machine, expect to pay anything between £20 and £250 + VAT.
 If you’re using a rented machine (many providers have this option), you have to pay between £10 and £25.

 2. Merchant service charges: These are the fees the bank charges for accepting credit card transactions.
 This is typically 0.2% to 0.3%.